Undergraduate Course: Mathematics Project (MATH10063)

-- Enhanced professional mathematics skills such as the ability to read and assimilate advanced material independently or to generate appropriate original examples.
+- Use enhanced professional mathematics skills, such as the ability to read and assimilate advanced material independently or to generate appropriate original examples.

-- Improved ability to work as a team.
+- Work as a team.
 (This outcome does not apply to those doing individual projects.)

 |Dependent on topic.|